 Yes, it seems that fate/God/the writers finally decided to Throw The Dog A Bone.
 It can be them ultimately coming out ahead, or just having a break for once, but it's generally very satisfying to whoever it happens to and any fans that had felt sorry for him

-One way this can happen is if the "Dog" character gets a girlfriend
+One way this can happen is if the "Dog" character gets into a relationship

 .
-This can be very irritating to fans of the female character, who is considered a reward
+This can be very irritating to fans of the other character if it comes across as a reward

-and objectified in particularly bad versions of this; by this trope's very metaphor, a "bone
+and objectifies - in particularly bad versions of this; they might come across as - by this trope's very metaphor - a "bone

 ."
 (Even "better", listen to fans complain